Living in Athens Cost Guide 2026: Rent & Budget

 private schooling drives costs

-Factor in after-school activities, transport, and private tutoring; these extras and tuition range variability can add several hundred euros monthly.
-Plan your family budget around core tuition and routine childcare costs, then add predictable allowances for extracurriculars and transport.
+Plan your family budget around the fixed school or childcare cost first.
+Then add food, rent, healthcare, transport, and activity costs.
 Additionally, tuition range can significantly impact your overall financial planning, as some families may face unexpected increases in fees.

 Healthcare, Insurance and Medical Costs